MarioCarloni/RansomWatch-FrontEnd/README.md

 # ransomwatch

-> Anti-ransomware endpoint solution written with Nodejs, Vuejs, and Electronjs
+> This app watches for and takes mitigative actions against Ransomware encryption

 #### Build Setup
 ``` bash